Back to blog

 • Week 6: You only respond when something makes you angry.
 Responses get defensive.
 You spend more time arguing than helping.

 • Week 10: You stop reading reviews entirely.
-It is too much.
+Too much.

-Result: your response rate drops to zero, and you do not notice your score declining until it is too late.
+Result: your response rate drops to zero, and you don't notice your score declining until it's too late.

 The Decay Cycle

-This is the path of the developer who decided reviews are not worth the time:
+This is the path of the developer who decided reviews aren't worth the time:

 • Negative reviews accumulate with no developer rebuttal.